stackbit-projects/tylerwillis-9c92f/content/pages/index.md

         content: >
           I co-founded [Unsupervised](https://unsupervised.com/) in 2017.
 Our AI helps you find the best ways to improve any KPI, by automatically analyzing 1000x more data and identifying your best opportunities.
-In Q1 of 2021, we helped our customers grow their revenue and profit by millions of dollars.
+As of April, 2021, we have helped our customers grow their revenue and profit by 52 million dollars.
         actions:
           - label: Visit Unsupervised.com
             url: 'https://unsupervised.com/'